City to hear second readings on rates, taxes

-The Madison City Commission will consider holding the second readings of two ordinance, dealing with municipal water rates and taxes, when they meet at 5:30 p.m. on Monday at City Hall.
+The Madison City Commission will consider holding the second readings of two ordinances, dealing with municipal water rates and taxes, when they meet at 5:30 p.m. on Monday at City Hall.

 The city commissioners will consider hearing the second reading of water rates and charges for 2021 and decide whether to approve those rates and charges.
 The commissioners will also hear the second reading of an amendment to proposed taxes assessed within a new business improvement district that will operate in Madison.